πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Challenge 2: is_little_endian()

-Implement the function from the text on your machine and verify.
-Most Mac/Linux/Windows desktops are little-endian.
+Implement the function from the text on your own machine and verify the result.
+Most Mac, Linux, and Windows desktops are little-endian.

 Challenge 3: Tiny value type

-Build a tagged union struct Value with int, float, and bool.
-Implement Value add(Value a, Value b): numeric types add, two bools OR; mismatched kinds print an error.
+Build a tagged union struct Value that holds int, float, or bool.
+Implement Value add(Value a, Value b) so that numeric types add, two bools OR together, and mismatched kinds print an error.

 Challenge 4: RGBA color